 Gartner recommended B2B sales reps move away from a “giving” approach to selling, in which they believe offering more information will move a deal forward, and “telling,” in which they emphasize their personal experience and knowledge.
 Instead, reps should try to demonstrate what Gartner called “sense-making,” in which they help buyers evaluate and prioritize relevant information.
 The firm suggested sales teams keep in mind the three Cs — connect, clarify and collaborate — as the best ways to support builders and build their confidence.

 Of course, a shift towards sense-making will require some coaching, but research from sales enablement application provider Showpad suggested there are gaps to be addressed first.
 The company’s recent survey of front-line sales managers showed 37 per cent miss being a sales rep, perhaps because they haven’t been properly prepared for the role.
+The company’s recent survey of front-line sales managers showed 37 per cent miss being a sales rep, perhaps because they haven’t been properly trained for the role.
+Many salespeople do take B2B sales training before even getting their first job in the field, and companies usually offer corporate sales training programs and constant coaching and support from sales team leaders.

 For example, 17 per cent said their organizations lack sufficient resources and 19 per cent said their biggest job challenge is lack of support from upper management.